lgreski/devdata_slidify/index.md

 - Converting the selections into the proper format for the `pairs()` function
 - Rendering the instructions, and turning them off when two or more variables are selected
 - Rendering the scatterplot matrix
+- Adding summary statistics for each variable in the scatterplot matrix, so it's clear that "calculations" are made on the server

 ---